-Imposter scam and warranty protection scam calls led list of commonly reported call topics in FY 2021, followed by calls related to reducing debt and medical needs and prescriptions.
-Since the pandemic began, the FTC has received more than 18,000 COVID-related Do Not Call complaints, according to the report.
-In response to the consistently high number of complaints from the public about impersonator scams, the FTC recently launched a rulemaking initiative to combat business and government impersonation fraud.
+Imposter scam, medical needs and prescription scam calls led the list of commonly reported call topics in FY 2023, followed by calls related to reducing debt and energy, solar, and utilities.
+In response to the consistently high number of complaints from the public about impersonator scams, the FTC recently continued its rulemaking initiative to combat business and government impersonation fraud.
+A data spotlight issued in June 2023 found that bogus bank fraud warnings were the most common form of text message scam reported to the agency, and that many of the most common text scams impersonate well-known businesses.

-The report notes that the DNC Registry exists to provide consumers with a choice regarding whether or not to receive telemarketing calls.
-Accordingly, it is important that the FTC continue to work alongside the Federal Communications Commission to ensure that the Registry is effective and accessible for both consumers and telemarketers.
+The DNC Registry was created to provide consumers with a choice regarding whether or not to receive telemarketing calls.
+Accordingly, it is important that the FTC continue to work alongside the Federal Communications Commission to ensure that the Registry is effective and accessible for both consumers and telemarketers, the report notes.
 As new technology provides new challenges, both agencies actively seek to address and confront them by, among other things, encouraging private industry, other government agencies, academia, and other interested parties to create and develop new strategies to help consumers avoid unwanted telemarketing calls.

 Biennial Report Data